About me

 I grew up as a third culture kid.
 I spent 5th and 6th grade in Mexico City at the American School Foundation, and 7th-12th grade in Caracas, Venezuela at Escuela Campo Alegre.
 I am fluent in Spanish and Portuguese, and I have a bilingual IB diploma.

-I have coached elementary swimming after school and in my free time I like to run, read, write, and play the mandolin.
+After school, I have coached elementary swimming and SAT practice and preparation for high schoolers.
+In my free time I like to run, read, write, and play the mandolin.
+I enjoy collecting typewriters and spending time tinkering with them, and I harbor the dream of becoming a typwriter poet.

 Read a profile of me published in the Graded Gazette, December 2021.